What is hand therapy?

 According to the American physical therapy Association (AOTA), in addition to dealing with an individual’s physical well-being, physical therapy practitioners address psychological, social, and environmental factors that may hinder an individual’s functioning in different ways.
 For example, physical therapy for a young patient may include using a special tool to make cupcakes at home.
 If an adaptation to a utensil needs to be fashioned, an physical therapist will do it.
 This unique approach makes physical therapy a vital part of health care for patients.
 People feel better emotionally when they can comfortably engage in their hobbies and everyday activities.

 If you believe you or a loved one could benefit from physical therapy, don’t hesitate to request an appointment today.
-Contact our Glenn Dale and Clinton physical therapy office to get started on the path toward living a more comfortable and functional life!
+Contact Us Today at Glenn Dale & Clinton, MD Centers to get started on the path toward living a more comfortable and functional life!

 We serve our professional range of services in these nearby areas of Glenn Dale, MD location like Bowie, Crofton, New Carrollton, Lanham, Hyattsville, Greenbelt, Seabrook, Glenarden, Springdale Largo, Landover, Capital Heights Upper Marlboro, College Park, Beltsville, Mitchellville, Riverdale, Hyattsville, Laurel, Queens Anne Estate, Lake Arbor, Cheverly, Bladensburg.